|Location:||A26 Genova-Gravellona (E62) exit Piedimulera/ZI Valle Ossola. Follow SS549 into Ossola valley, after 25 km turn left at Borca.|

 |1710||gold discovered, mine opened.|

 The show mine is open only for a short time in Summer.
 According to the facebook page the given dates seem to be reduced now and then, so the mine typically opens in mid June and closes mid September.
 Also the tours take place only with a minimum of three participants.
 The mine tour is not very expensive, but the mine is not as informative as the other mines in the area.
 Their tours are centered on dwarfs and the draw of gold, and while they are wheelchair accessible, the mine is also quite dull, if you read some comments on the web.
-The official webpage is devoid of any useful information, not even open hours or entrance fee give, no history and no geology.
-And it seems they are no very accurate with the few facts they give, the mine was closed in 1961, not in 1945 as their website tells.
-So we must unfortunately recommend to visit one of the numerous other show mines in Piemont and Lombardy instead, which are operated by a non-profit organisation of mining enthusiasts.
+The official webpage is devoid of any useful information, not even open hours or entrance fee given, no history and no geology.
+That's sometimes a bad sign, that you will not hear any useful information about the mine on your tour.
+And it seems they are not very accurate with the few facts they give, the mine was closed in 1961, not in 1945 as their website tells.
+So we must unfortunately recommend visiting one of the numerous other show mines in Piemont and Lombardy instead, which are operated by a non-profit organization of mining enthusiasts.
 If you want to see a gold mine we recommend the Miniera d'Oro di Sessa on the Swiss side of the lake.